When you call 9-1-1, you expect the dispatcher who answers that call to get you the help you need and to get it to you fast.

 Know how to use the phone you own

 With so many different technologies (wireline, wireless, VoIP) and countless types of phones, familiarize yourself with your phone.
-In a place of business, you may have to dial "9" to get an outside line.
+In a place of business, you may have to dial a "7" or a "9" to get an outside line.
 With your wireless phone, you would have to press the "send" button to connect the phone.
 While it may seem simple, being acquainted with your phone may save precious seconds during an emergency.

 Public Safety Answering Points (PSAPs)